Dominik Wermke #

 Hi, I am an Assistant Professor in the Department of Computer Science at North Carolina State University (NC State).
 I am a member of the Secure Computing Institute (SCI), the Wolfpack Security and Privacy Research (WSPR) Lab, and the Secure Software Supply Chain Center (S3C2).

-Research Interests #
+My Research #

 Contact #